Fractured Magic: Chapter Four

 “Then the sun shines and the wind blows, ev’rything as ever it was.
 My friend, may I present to thee the Oracle of Damael?
 Whilst a dear friend she be, I suggest thou leavest ere she speaks her portents.
 They are never kind to those unfortunate enough to hear.”

-Before the Prince could leave, the Oracle stopped him.
+Before the prince could leave, the oracle stopped him.
 “I bid thee stay.
 This concerns thee, young prince.
 There is one in the castle who would see thy father killed.
 Stop him before he sees it true.”

 They really were quite good, Gareth thought as the show continued.
-Being well versed in Egil folklore meant that he was picky; he hated when the stories were sensationalized, when they mixed up facts or mis-characterized Egil himself — and because of that, because of the poor novelization, this story was already at a disadvantage.
-Egil was a fascinating phenomenon, a folk hero across all three species, across all banners and cultures and provinces.
-Everyone had their own Egil stories, and there was a real man there, beneath the fiction, but the records and accounts were jumbled, contradictory, confused.
-Only the older races remembered him, and Gareth had met few willing to speak about him after his betrayal in Histrios.
-It made Egil an interesting puzzle.
+Being well versed in Egil folklore meant that he was picky; he hated when the stories were sensationalized, when they mischaracterized the hero, or focused too heavily on his alleged magic.
+Because of that, because of the poor novelization, this story was already at a disadvantage.
+The real Egil was interesting enough without being fictionalized.

 “I’m guessing Moira won’t make it for dinner?”
 Isobel asked as they circled back to the festival entrance.

-“Nor for the indefinite future, I’d imagine,” Gareth replied, “Given everything.
-By the way, I'd meant to tell you: Prince Nochdvor likes your books.”
+“Nor for the indefinite future, I’d imagine,” Gareth replied, “By the way, I'd meant to tell you: Prince Nochdvor is a fan of your books.”

 Isobel blinked, then laughed.
 “Oh!
 How’d you find that out?”